Neural-Systems-at-UIO/spatial_brain_maps/README.md

 After installation a CLI command `spatial_brain_maps` is available.

 ### 1. Create a point cloud for an experiment ID.
-experiment IDs can be found via the [Allen Institutes mouse brain map portal](https://mouse.brain-map.org)
-here we choose a resolution of 25 microns and only show values with an intesity greater than 30 (values are between 0 and 255)
+experiment IDs can be found via the [Allen Institutes mouse brain map portal](https://mouse.brain-map.org). here we choose a resolution of 25 microns and only show values with an intesity greater than 30 (values are between 0 and 255).
 ```bash
 spatial_brain_maps points --id 123456789 --mode expression --res 25 --cut 30
 # Produces: 123456789_expression_cut30.json (MeshView compatible)
 ```
+The above command produces a json file which you can view with [MeshView](https://meshview.apps.ebrains.eu/?atlas=ABA_Mouse_CCFv3_2017_25um)
 ### 2. Create a point cloud for a gene (aggregate all experiments)
 If you wish to aggregate all experiments for a particular gene we can provide --gene instead of --id
 ```bash